blasimark/speech-recognition/README.md

-## Speech recognition using wav2vec 2.0 :mouth:
+## Speech recognition using wav2vec 2.0 :sound: :notes: :speaker:
 This repo provides code that records the user's voice and displays the transcript (:link: [Research paper](https://arxiv.org/pdf/2006.11477.pdf)).

 ## Structure